cleocleocleocleo/emperion/README.md

 - Basic game introduction and greeting system
 - Character creation (player name, initial setup)
 - Interactive text prompts for player decisions
+- A very simple save system
 This early version focuses on the *foundation* — input handling, formatting, and presentation.

 ---